 So, if you want to visit a trade fair in your industry, just find it here, and travel to China to meet your suppliers in person.

 Do you plan to sell your products online on eBay or Amazon?
 Terapeak.com enables eBay and Amazon sellers to grow their businesses.
 They deliver you all the necessary tools to navigate your e-commerce.
-You can easily discover new selling opportunities and see the hottest product or make listings.
+You can easily discover new selling opportunities, see the hottest product, or make listings.
 Most importantly, you can start to use Terapeak for free.

-Shipping is one of the stages of import.
-Freight rates are constantly changing.
+Shipping is one of the stages of import, and freight rates constantly change.
 ShipHub.co is a platform that allows you to reduce transport costs.
 The process is really simple: fill in the form on the main page and select from quotes you receive from reliable freight forwarders.

 Product and laboratory testing is essential for success when sourcing from China.
 Qima.com offers top-quality check services.
 After verifying your supplier from China, we recommend scheduling a per-shipment quality inspection.
 US and European markets are demanding, and importing good-quality products is the only way to ensure success.
 Many companies from China send very high-quality samples to their customers, but when it comes to the final order and shipment, the quality is lacking.